nicholaswmin/mine/README.md

 > A Conflict-free Replicated Data Type (CRDT) is a data structure that
 > simplifies distributed data storage systems and multi-user applications.
+>
 > Which is fancy science talk about a simple concept:
 >
-> it allows 2 users to work on disconnected pieces of he same data and then
+> it allows 2 users to work on disconnected pieces of the same data and then
-> transparentlymerge those pieces at some point in the future,
+> transparently merge those pieces at some point in the future,
 > in a way that preserves the intent of both users, without interfering with each
 > others work.
+>

 - [CRDT: Martin Klepmann](https://crdt.tech/)
 - [LoRe: A Programming Model for Verifiably Safe Local-first Software](https://dl.acm.org/doi/pdf/10.1145/3633769)